Schayik/image-loader/README.md

 ## Explanation

 Since Image Loader is a relatively simple application, there is no need for a lot of libraries.
-However, real application often need the ability to scale, so I have added for example Redux and React Router to show that some 'possible future features' could be added easily.
+However, real application often need the ability to scale, so I have added for example Redux and React Router to show that some 'possible future features' could be added easily including:

-Some features that could easily be added because of this are:
 * Add more properties to the pages, like a search or a 'images per search' feature
 * More pages with the React Router